Reachability in temporal graphs under perturbation: Structural Restrictions on the Underlying Graph

 To solve TRLP, we must find all valid states of every node in the nice tree decomposition.
-Note that we have $O(n)$ nodes where $n$ is the number of vertices in the input graph.
+Recall that we have $O(\omega n)$ nodes in a nice tree decomposition, where $n$ is the number of vertices in the input graph.
 Finding valid states of join nodes is the most time-consuming part of the algorithm, therefore the worst-case running time is

 \end{proof}